neungkl/parrots-score-calculation/README.md

 [![Build Status](https://travis-ci.org/neungkl/parrots-score-calculation.svg?branch=master)](https://travis-ci.org/neungkl/parrots-score-calculation)

 :rocket: This project associated with 2110327 Algorithm Design class.
-A project to passing the score result and parsing it to easily visually version.
+Aiming of this project is convert the long text score result from grader into an easily visually version, and leaderboards ranking system is also implemented by fetching plain HTML text from juding site and extract information, then visualize to a graph.

 :point_right: Try demo [https://neungkl.github.io/parrots-score-calculation/](https://neungkl.github.io/parrots-score-calculation/)